Aditya-Nagurkar/CodeBharat/README.md

-# CodeBharat
+# YakeeN

-CodeBharat is a web application built with React, Vite, and Firebase.
+YakeeN is a web application built with React, Vite, and Firebase.
 It appears to be a platform for users to post and discover opportunities.

 ## Features